MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-tutorial-dispatch.md

 ### Create the QnA Maker knowledge base

 The first step to setting up a QnA Maker knowledge base is to set up a QnA Maker service in Azure.
-To do that, follow the step-by-step instructions found [here](/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure).
+To do that, follow the step-by-step instructions found the [set up qnamaker service](/azure/cognitive-services/qnamaker/how-to/set-up-qnamaker-service-azure) article.

 Once your QnA Maker Service has been created in Azure, you need to record the Cognitive Services _Key 1_ provided for your QnA Maker service.
 This will be used as \<azure-qna-service-key1> when adding the QnA Maker app to your dispatch application.